You can contact the Mortgage Arrears Information Helpline on 0761 07 4050

 - Fail to provide relevant information within a reasonable time or

-- Have entered an alternative repayment arrangement and three months have passed, during which you have not fully made the alternative repayments or
+- Have entered an alternative repayment arrangement and 3 months have passed, during which you have not fully made the alternative repayments or

-- Have not entered an alternative repayment arrangement and three months have passed, during which you have not fully paid your mortgage or have not cleared your arrears
+- Have not entered an alternative repayment arrangement and 3 months have passed, during which you have not fully paid your mortgage or have not cleared your arrears

 Before classifying you as not co-operating, the lender must write to you, giving you 20 business days to take specific actions to enable it to assess your circumstances.
 It must warn you about the implications of not co-operating and suggest that you seek appropriate advice.
 It must also highlight the position about debt outstanding after repossession or sale.